 Musings on “Gud som haver.”
 The Quarterly (Swedish Finn Historical Society; http://finlander.genealogia.fi/), Vol. 3 (Fall 2009).

 Although this is a story about an ancient Swedish children’s prayer I approach it from the standpoint of the philosophy of translations.
-It’s intended as an eye-opener for any English-speaker who’s ever asked someone for an explanation of a foreign word without realizing the challenges one faces when trying to transfer the meaning of one language to another.
+It’s intended to high-light the challenges faced by a anyone trying to transfer the meaning of one language to another.
+Those of us who’ve faced the demand for a perfect translation in another language will relate to the dilemma I present in this short story.

 Bars and Cafés: the Coffee Culture in Finland.
 The Quarterly (Swedish Finn Historical Society; http://finlander.genealogia.fi/), Vol 20, (Fall 2012).